lkingland/func/e2e/README.md

 # E2E (end-to-end) Tests

-E2E test confirm the functionality of the system end-to-end from the perspective of a user employing the Functions CLI `func`, either standalone or as a plugin to `kn` (`kn func`).
+E2E tests confirm the functionality of the system end-to-end from the perspective of a user employing the Functions CLI `func`, either standalone or as a plugin to `kn` (`kn func`).

-E2E tests are designed in a way that they be easily runnable (and thus debuggable) locally by a developer, in addition to remotely in CI as acceptance criteria for pull requests.
+E2E tests are designed in a way that they can be easily runnable (and thus debuggable) locally by a developer, in addition to remotely in CI as acceptance criteria for pull requests.

 ## Runnning E2Es locally: a Quick-start

 - `./hack/install-binaries.sh`  Fetch binaries into `./hack/bin`
-- `./hack/registry.sh`          Configure system for insecure local registrires
+- `./hack/registry.sh`          (once) Configure insecure local registriry
 - `./hack/allocate.sh`          Create a cluster and kube config in `./hack/bin`
-- `make test-e2e`               Run all tests using these bins and cluster
+- `make test-all`               Run all tests using these binaries and cluster
 - `./hack/delete.sh`            Remove the cluster

 ## Overview

-Tests themselves are separated into five categories:  Core, Metadata, Remote, and Matrix.
+Tests themselves are separated into categories:  Core, Metadata, Remote, Podman, and Matrix.

 Core tests include checking the basic CRUDL operations; Create, Read, Update, Delete and List.
 Creation is implemented as `func init`, running the function